 Our skin faces billions of pollution particles daily because of the harmful atmosphere we are exposed to in the city.
 But just how bad is that for our skin?
-According to research conducted by the skin experts at The Pond’s Institute, we underestimate the impact of pollution on skin.
-So we asked them all there is to know about pollution and its detrimental effects on our skin.
+According to research conducted by the skin experts at The Pond’s Institute, here’s what you should know about pollution and its detrimental effects on our skin:

 What is pollution, really?